 - soft cheeses

-Mashing vegetables removes the need for chewing.
+Mashing vegetables removes the need for chewing them.
 The texture and substance may be welcome after a diet of liquid foods.

-The following foods can be harmful when healing from a wisdom tooth removal:
+Consuming the following foods and beverages can be harmful when healing from wisdom tooth removal:

-- seeds, which can get stuck in the wound and may cause infection
+- seeds, peppercorns, and other spices with course remnants, which can get stuck in the wound

 - spicy foods